 Cuit" picture book, created for celebrating the first month anniversary

 of Edward & Ilona, the newborn twins.
-Debby, their mom came with
+Debbie, their mom came with

 this idea while she was still pregnant.
 The story was about a chicken

 family.
 A simple story, yet so touching.
 Do you know?
-Debby wrote it herself :)
+Debbie wrote it herself :)

 Then, I was pretty surprised when the book was sent to